 Spinal cord injuries (SCI) affect more than just mobility; they often lead to a variety of secondary complications, including neurogenic bowel and bladder dysfunction.
 These conditions arise when the communication between the brain and the nerves that control bowel and bladder function is disrupted.
 For individuals living with SCI, managing these dysfunctions can become a daily challenge, affecting their quality of life and requiring ongoing medical intervention.

 Neurogenic bowel and bladder dysfunction can vary in severity depending on the level of spinal cord injury.
 Understanding how these systems are affected is essential for developing effective management strategies.
 With the right treatment and support, many individuals can regain some control and independence in managing these bodily functions, enhancing their overall well-being.
+For those navigating the legal aspects of their recovery, consulting a Bellingham Spinal Cord Injury Lawyer can provide valuable assistance in securing necessary compensation.

 The Impact of Spinal Cord Injuries on Bowel and Bladder Function